Key Takeaways:

 Crowdfunding Divorce Legal Fees

-Not all crowdfunding outlets allow for divorce, so before you begin, it’s important to examine the rules.
-Websites like FundRazr where you can raise money for legal fees, have options for divorce and family law matters.
+Not all platforms allow for divorce, so before you begin, it’s important to examine the rules.
+Websites like FundRazr, where you can raise money for legal fees, have options for divorce and family law matters.
 Others, like GoFundMe and Indiegogo, while not specifically intended for divorce, do permit you to use their services for that purpose.

 Even relatively straightforward cases often come with a hefty price tag.
-Thinking about the financial side of ending your marriage can be daunting.
+Thinking about the financial side of ending your marriage can be scary.

 If you want to save money on divorce, basically, anything you can do to streamline the process and make things easier for you and your lawyer goes a long way toward that end.